0 Comment

 Enable Social Recognition for Innovators

-Recognizing the efforts and achievements of employees in a proper and timely manner is key to driving engagement.
+Recognizing employees’ efforts and achievements in a timely and proper manner is critical to driving engagement.

 Employee surveys can help gain information about whether or not the employees feel duly recognized and appreciated.

-Surveys should offer an understanding of the satisfaction levels of employees with the acknowledgment and appreciation that they receive.
+Surveys should provide insight into employees’ satisfaction with the acknowledgment and appreciation they receive.

-It is advisable to conduct anonymous surveys to ensure that the information acquired is unbiased and reliable.
+It is advisable to conduct anonymous surveys to ensure the information acquired is unbiased and reliable.

 4. Opportunities For Personal And Professional Development